 10 Ways to Challenge the Forgetting Curve

 To overcome this obstacle, you must first comprehend the most effective strategies available.
-Although various factors influence the rate at which a person forgets, the good news is that there are several techniques you can employ in your classes to help your students overcome the Forgetting Curve.
+Although various factors influence the rate of forgetting, the good news is that there are several techniques you can employ in your classes to help your students overcome the Forgetting Curve.

 Make Learning Applicable

 They’re more likely to accept and remember training if they can see how to make their job easier or save them time.
 In addition, the more relevant the information is to daily tasks, the more valuable the learning experience becomes.

 Making courses conveniently accessible for your learners is critical if you want your training content to stick.
 They should be able to complete training at any time of day, regardless of where they are.